Ywxig/CutestON/README.md

 # CutestON
- CuteON is a versatile sterilizer for use in a variety of projects.
-The main priority is to create the most versatile sterilizer that can be used both in regular programs and in special libraries for python.
+ CuteON is a versatile serilizer for use in a variety of projects.
+The main priority is to create the most versatile serilizer that can be used both in regular programs and in special libraries for python.
 This sterilizer can be used as a data storage and recording system.

  This library has the ability to both read and write data to a file.

  They can also be collected into classes as in JsON.
-This sterilizer uses a system similar to programming languages.
+This serilizer uses a system similar to programming languages.
 That is, the content of the data can be represented as a collection of data in the form of classes and objects.
 But CuteON presents an approach of presenting data as a kind of ladder from top to bottom.
 Where:

  ***A line*** is the lowest unit of data storage.
 That is, the line stores one variable in itself.